daluu/AutoItDriverServer/README.md

 NOTES/Caveats
 -------------

 AutoItDriverServer is simply a WebDriver server interface to AutoIt.
 Issues you experience may usually be the result of an issue with AutoIt rather than AutoItDriverServer itself.
 It would be wise to test your issue/scenario using AutoIt (via native AutoIt script compiled to executable or not) or AutoItX to confirm whether the issue is with AutoIt or AutoItDriverServer.
-The source code of AutoItDriverServer will point you to the appropriate AutoItX API or see the wiki documentation here.
+The source code of AutoItDriverServer will point you to the appropriate AutoItX API or see the wiki documentation [here](https://github.com/daluu/AutoItDriverServer/wiki/WebDriver-API-command-support-and-mapping-to-AutoItX-API) and [here](https://github.com/daluu/AutoItDriverServer/wiki/Debugging-tests-and-issues-regarding-AutoIt-and-AutoItDriverServer).

 WebDriver API/command support and mapping to AutoItX API
 -------------------------------------------------------